magepal/magento2-google-tag-manager/README.md

 such as product name, price, items added to cart, order items, total, shipping amount or any other data.
 Our extension provides hundreds of data elements and events to accomplish any integration and provides the building block to make your next integration a success.
 With a few lines of code, you can quickly extend our extension to accomplish your most challenging integration.
 Google Tag Manager is only as powerful as the data layer powering it.
 Learn more about [customizing Google Tag Manger](https://www.magepal.com/help/docs/google-tag-manager-for-magento/#api).

+### Google Analytics 4
+Upgrade to the next generation of tracking from Google.
+[Google Analytics 4](https://www.magepal.com/google-analytics-4-for-google-tag-manager.html?utm_source=ga4%20for%20Google%20Tag%20Manager&utm_medium=github) comes with a bunch of key features that make it very different and more powerful than Enhanced Ecommerce.
+Gain access to GA4 new approach to privacy-first tracking, channel measurement, and AI based predictive data with MagePal Google Analytics 4 Extension.

 ### Google Analytics Enhanced E-commerce
 Want to track more?
 Upgrade to our new [Enhanced E-commerce for Google Tag Manager](https://www.magepal.com/enhanced-ecommerce-for-google-tag-manager.html?utm_source=Enhanced%20Ecommerce%20for%20Google%20Tag%20Manager&utm_medium=github) to take full advantage of Google Analytics most powerful e-commerce features.